Classical Hindu law in practice: Brahminical jurisprudence

 The Brahmin was an integral part of the administration of classical Hindu law.
 For Gautama, the Brahmins and the king sustain the divine order of the world, the Brahmins with their council and the king by punishment.
 In this way, dharma cannot come to fruition without the two castes’ cooperation.
 The Brahmin's opinion is the only counterbalance to the king's authority in society, and because of this, the texts say that the king cannot make a decision without the advice of a Brahmin.
 For this reason, Brahmins have a right to participate in the court of justice.
 Additionally, when a king cannot preside over a case himself, a Brahmin must be appointed to take his place.
 The Brahmin not only gives advice on the administration of justice but also in affairs of the state.
 "Brahmin is master when the question is one of ritual and of penance.
 But his scope extends in reality over all the field of royal activity, as much on its political side as on its religious".
 The superiority of the Brahmin is not attached to their birth (varna) but to the fact that they are devoted to the study of the Veda, and thus are qualified to instruct other people.
 Because of this devotion to the Veda, the Brahmin is more closely in line with the divine than the king.
 Thus, Gautama says, the king is the master of all with the exception of the Brahmin.
-Such high ranking in the classical Hindu law system is apparent in that Brahmin's are exempt from taxes, and may own land (something that is reserved for only kings and Brahmins).
+Such high ranking in the classical Hindu law system is apparent in that Brahmins are exempt from taxes, and may own land (something that is reserved for only kings and Brahmins).